 Myth: Light coloured honey is of superior quality.

-Fact: Colour of the natural honey ranges from light watery colour to dark amber colour.
+Fact: The colour of the natural honey ranges from light watery colour to dark amber colour.
 It mainly depends on the source of the flower.
 Irrespective of colour all types of natural honey have nutritional and medicinal benefits.

 Myth: Thick & Non-flowing honey is of superior quality.

 Natural honey contains a moisture level ranging from 18-35%, lesser the moisture thicker will be the honey.
 However, few brands deliberately thicken honey(by processing it) to make honey more appealing in the market.

 Myth: Only small bee honey has medicinal value.

-Fact: There are mainly 5 varieties of honey bee found in India.
+Fact: There are mainly 5 varieties of honey bees found in India.